ThisFunctionalTom/DependencyManager.FsProj/docs/Amplifying F# session 2023-07-13.md

   ```pwsh
   dotnet tool install --global depman-fsproj
   ```

 ## Known problems

+- Not working with .NET 7 and newest Ionide.ProjInfo
 - Deployment is still not simple
-- Upgrade to new .NET SDKs?
 - fsproj target framework and fsi framework missmatch  (FSharp.Core for example)

+## Decisions

+-

 ## TODOs